-Journalism is the activity or profession of writing for newspapers, magazines, and news websites or preparing news for a broadcast.
-The primary purpose of journalism is to provide information to citizens to make them free and self-governing.
-There are two types of journalism: Citizen and professional.
+Journalism is the activity or profession of writing for newspapers, magazines, and news websites or preparing news for live and pre-recorded broadcasts.
+According to Bill Kovach and Tom Rosenstiel’s paperback book called, The Elements of Journalism, the primary purpose of journalism is to provide information to citizens to make them free and self-governing.
+There are two types of journalism, citizen and professional.
 Although both are categorized under journalism, there are many key differences between the two.

-Citizen journalism is when members of the public take information into their own hands and distribute it themselves.
-A lot of their information comes from the media; i.e., Twitter, Facebook, etc. This makes it quick and easy for citizens to get what they need to put a story together.
-Citizens are not restricted by where they can go, what they can take pictures of, etc. Because the use of social media is so widespread, it is much easier for a citizen’s piece to go viral than it is for a traditional news reporter’s.
+Citizen journalism is compiled by members of the public who take information into their own hands and distribute it themselves.
+A lot of their information comes from the media, i.e., Twitter, Facebook, etc..
+This makes it quick and easy for citizens to get what they need to put a story together.
+Citizens are not restricted by where they can go or what pictures they can take pictures.
+Because the use of social media is so widespread, it is much easier for a citizen’s piece to go viral than it is for a traditional news reporter’s.
 However, there are some issues related to citizen journalism.

 In order for a news article to be considered accurate, it must be free of any biased opinions, personal beliefs, or emotions from the writer.
 There are studies showing that most citizen journalists are writing for their opinions to be heard.
 This is the exact opposite of what should be done.
 In addition to this, some citizen journalists choose to remain anonymous.
 They believe that this will allow them to say what they want without being criticized, however, it is potentially dangerous.

-Being a professional journalist is the exact opposite of everything previously listed.
-Professional journalists are trained to put their emotions and personal beliefs to the side when they write.
-This is so they can allow the reader to make their own opinions based on what they read.
+Whereas, a professional journalist’s approach is the exact opposite.
+They are trained to put their emotions and personal beliefs to the side when they write.
+The result allows the reader to form their own opinions based on what they read.
 Journalists are not allowed to write anonymously so that they are able to be held accountable for their piece, for better or worse.
-Even though professional journalists are trained and can provide accurate information, there is one major downfall — Timing.
+Even though professional journalists are trained and can provide accurate information, there is one major downfall — timing.